seven7ty/dsc.py/README.md

 #### Create a link
 You can get fancy with this one, and create an embed to use with the link, see below.
+Please note that the color will not work, when creating, only when updating a link.
 ##### Create an embed
 ```py
 embed = dsc.Embed(